Crypto Twitter for builders: voice as the only moat that survives a bear market

 Voice-first crisis response:

-- Founder or core team writes the first post, in their voice.
+• Founder or core team writes the first post, in their style.
 Not a corporate PR statement.
 The audience needs to hear from the person they've been reading for months.
 Silence from the founder during a crisis costs trust faster than a noisy founder who's wrong on details.

 The structural parallel to FinTwit without cliches is exact: both communities reward calibrated honesty over polished messaging.
 The compliance constraint is different (regulatory for FinTwit, brand-survival for crypto) but the writing standard is the same.